vmtree/circuits/README.md

 ```

 ## Test
-Run to generate and verify a zkp for a random VMTree update using the Poseidon hash function.
+Run to generate and verify a zkp of VMTree update using the Poseidon hash function.
 ```sh
 $ node ./scripts/poseidonFullProve.js
 ```

-Run to generate and verify a zkp for a random VMTree update using the MiMCSponge hash function.
+Run to generate and verify a zkp of VMTree update using the MiMCSponge hash function.
 ```sh
 $ node ./scripts/mimcFullProve.js
 ```

-Run to generate and verify a zkp proof of membership: a merkle proof in zero knowledge that is associated with arbitrary public data and with configurable nullifier hashes.
+Run to generate and verify a zkp of membership: a merkle proof in zero knowledge that is associated with arbitrary public data and with configurable nullifier hashes.
 ```sh
 $ node ./scripts/associateDataFullProve.js
 ```